SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL Systems 23116.md

 This driver is used to monitor an ETL Systems 23116 device using the **SNMP** interface.

-The ETL Systems 23116is a device operating with signals in the L-band range of frequencies of 850-2150 MHz and is designed to provide automatic main/standby switching functions, typically for 2:1 redundancy switching
+The ETL Systems 23116 is a device operating with signals in the L-band range of frequencies of 850-2150 MHz and is designed to provide automatic main/standby switching functions, typically for 2:1 redundancy switching

 ## About